olcf/olcf-user-docs/systems/rhea_user_guide.rst

 Enabling Workflows through Cross-System Batch Submission
 --------------------------------------------------------

-The OLCF now supports submitting jobs between OLCF systems via batch scripts.
+The OLCF supports submitting jobs between OLCF systems via batch scripts.
 This can be useful for automatically triggering analysis and storage of large data sets after a successful simulation job has ended, or for launching a simulation job automatically once the input deck has